 Be sure to catch up on all of the Alien knockoffs and rip-offs with our explorations “Ten Movies that Rip-off Alien” and “A Whole Bunch of Alien Rip-offs all at Once.”
 And there’s more celluloid déjà vu of the Supernova variety afoot with 2020’s Underwater.
 And, finally, since there’s always a pinch of Star Wars in all post-1977 sci-fi films, you can catch up with all of the George Lucas-inspired rip-offs with our “Star Wars Droppings” week.

 And while it doesn’t have any gooey aliens, I’d love to suggest a very well done, commendable ultra-low budget effort also influenced, in part, by Alien: Space Trucker Bruce.
 It’s a film loaded with heart and soul and deserves a watch.
-Double for the recently reviewed Ares 11.
+Double for the recently reviewed Ares 11 and Monte Light’s Space.